CyrilLeblanc/locker/README.md

 ### Prerequisites

 - Node.js >= 18.x
-- Docker & Docker Compose (for MongoDB)
+- Docker & Docker Compose (for MongoDB and MailCatcher)
 - npm or yarn

 ### Installation